DangeL187/TCLN/README.txt

 -----------------------------------------------------
 Source files:
 tcln.cpp - main application
-For more info about source files read headers.h
+For more info about source files read headers.txt
 -----------------------------------------------------
 Compilation:
 Go to the bin folder and type: